litestar-org/litestar/docs/usage/5-responses.md

     name: str
 ```

-We have a route handler that takes a `resource_id` kwarg, passed as a path parameter, which retrieves the persisted
+We have a route handler that takes a `resource_id` kwarg, passed as a path parameter, which is then used to retrieve the persisted
-instance.
-After which the value is returned from the route handler function:
+resource from the DB:

 ```python
 from starlite import get